Rule of 72: Definition, Formula and How to Use It?

 Rule of 72 written against a blue background, representing its benefits, drawbacks, and workings as a financial tool for those starting their savings journey and considering investment plans.

 When we start on our savings journey and consider investment plans, it’s natural to feel stressed by the bombarded options and conflicting advice.
 The human tendency to overthink can lead to confusion, especially with the conflicting information available.
 However, amidst the confusion, there’s a valuable tool that can simplify our understanding of how money grows over time – the Rule of 72.
+In this blog, let’s understand what is Rule of 72, and how accurate is rule of 72.

 Also Read This: Google’s Gemini vs. OpenAI’s GPT-4

-So, what exactly is the Rule of 72?
+What is Rule of 72?

 Formulae-of-Rule-of-72